NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/FINALPROJECT/proposal/proposal.md

 - [ ] System design
 - [ ] 3D Printing
 - [ ] System testing and analysis
-- [ ] Assembling hardware
+- [ ] Assembling the hardware
+- [ ] Assembling the PCB
-- [ ] Set up Arduino operating system
+- [ ] Set up the Arduino operating system
 - [ ] Implementing Ultrasonic sensors
-- [ ] Coding using python and also for Arduino
+- [ ] Coding using Python and also for Arduino
 - [ ] Combine all codes together
 - [ ] System test
 - [ ] Final Prototype